Rosuvastatin nursing responsibilities

 5. Allergic Reactions: In rare instances, patients may develop an allergic reaction to rosuvastatin.
 These reactions can range from mild rashes to more severe symptoms such as difficulty breathing or swelling of the face, lips, or throat.
 If any signs of an allergic reaction are observed, discontinue rosuvastatin immediately and seek emergency medical assistance.

-See also Rosuvastatin product monograph
+See also Rosuvastatin gfr

 As a nurse, it is crucial to closely monitor patients taking rosuvastatin for any potential side effects and intervene promptly to minimize their impact.
 Regular patient education on the medication’s benefits and potential risks can aid in promoting patient adherence and overall treatment success.